 - 2 servings fresh ramen noodles (10–12 oz fresh or 6.3 oz dry)

-- Toppings of your choice: ramen eggs (omit for vegan), corn, nori seaweed, vegan kimchi, spicy bean sprout salad
+- Toppings of your choice (ramen egg, corn, nori, vegan kimchi, spicy bean sprouts)

 Instructions

-- To Make the Vegan Dashi-Add kombu and shiitake mushrooms to 1 cup of water in a bowl.
-Use a small dish to keep the mushrooms submerged and soak for 30 minutes.
+- Add kombu and shiitake mushrooms to 1 cup water and let soak for at least 30 minutes.
+Use a small weight or bowl to keep mushrooms submerged.

-- Once soaked, transfer the mixture to a saucepan and slowly bring it close to a boil over low heat.
-Just before it boils, remove the kombu and mushrooms to avoid bitterness.
+- After soaking, transfer the water, kombu, and mushrooms to a saucepan and bring to just below a boil over low heat.

-- Add the ground sesame seeds and soy sauce.
-Gradually add the soy milk while stirring, then pour in the vegan dashi.
-Taste the broth and adjust with salt and white pepper.
-Turn off the heat, cover, and set aside.
+- Add sake and deglaze the bottom of the pan, then stir in crushed sesame seeds and soy sauce.
+Gradually whisk in soy milk and Vegan Dashi until smooth.
+Add salt and white pepper, then turn off heat, cover, and set aside.

-- Boil for about 2 minutes until tender, then remove and plunge into cold water to stop the cooking.
-Keep the hot water for the noodles.
+- Remove and transfer to a bowl of cold water to stop cooking.
 Once cool, squeeze out excess water and set aside.

-- To Serve- Pour the hot broth over the noodles.
-Top each bowl with bok choy and your preferred toppings like ramen eggs, corn, nori, spicy bean sprout salad, and vegan kimchi.
-Garnish with green onions and serve immediately.
+- Ladle hot broth over the noodles.
+Arrange bok choy and your favorite toppings on top—ramen egg (omit for vegan), corn, nori, kimchi, and spicy bean sprouts are all excellent choices.
+Garnish with chopped green onions and serve immediately.

 Notes